AndreaAvignone/PMV-Monitoring-Platform/README.md

 **Situation:** Basic functionalities clearly implemented for GET requests.
 Specficic errors depending if a wrong command or a wrong parameter is requested.\
 **Improvements:** 1. deeper analysis about useful information, preferences and parameters that should be stored into profiles db to be consistent.
 2. Integrate all necessary POST/PUT functionalities to handle the catalog.\
 **How to run**: python3 profiles_catalog.py etc/profiles_db.json\
 **Update**: The system now includes also PUT for inserting new profile, POST to set the value of a specific parameter, DELETE for removing profiles.
 Basic errors for bad requests.
 Integration with server catalog is working according to the microservice approach.
-Also room configuration procedure has been implemented:  \
+Also room configuration procedure has been implemented (check insertRoom and assoicateRoom).\
 ### Server catalog:
 It stores everything about rooms measurments.
 The structure is complex and it is based on rooms catalog and devices catalog.
 It is in charge of the main database.
 For each room, MRT value and list of devices are present.\
 **Situation**: Structure is well organized, with all needed functionalities.
 See issues for doubts.\